nashville-software-school/bangazon-inc/orientation/05_CLASSES.md

 # User Defined Types

 A class is a blueprint, or a template, for creating an object instance in memory.
 Just as `int`, `string`, and `bool` are primitive types in C#, you can create your own type.
+Read more about [Types in C# Programming](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/).

 You do that with a class.